wix/ricos/packages/preview/README.md

 #### `with-` methods

-The `with-` mathods allow to add an entity to the constructed ContentState.
+The `with-` methods allow to add an entity to the constructed ContentState.
 E.g. `withImage` method allows to add an image.
-The `with-` methods caould be chained:
+The `with-` methods could be chained:

 ```js